Part Three: Guidelines for Students

 2. Cheating on examinations

-- Looking and/or copying from another student's paper during an examination or in-class assignment
+- Looking and/or copying from another student's paper during an examination or assignment

-- Allowing another student to look or copy from one's work during an examination or in-class assignment
+- Allowing another student to look or copy from one's work during an examination or assignment

-- Possessing crib sheets, answer sheets and other information not authorized by the instructor during an examination or in-class assignment
+- Possessing crib sheets, answer sheets and other information not authorized by the instructor of record during an examination or assignment

-- Writing an answer to an in-class examination or assignment and submitting it as written in class
+- Writing ahead of time an answer to an in-class examination or assignment and submitting it as written in class

-- Allowing or arranging for a second party to take an examination or other in-class assignment
+- Allowing or arranging for someone else to take an examination or other in-class assignment

 - Allowing one's own work to be copied and submitted by another student

-- Altering or falsifying examination or assignment results after they have been evaluated by the instructor and returned
+- Altering or falsifying examination or assignment results after they have been evaluated by the instructor of record and returned

 3. Other infractions

-- Possessing papers, assignments, examinations, reports, lab reports or other assignments that have not formally been released by the instructor
+- Possessing or using papers, assignments, examinations, reports, lab reports or other assignments that have not formally been released by the instructor of record

 - Obtaining a paper or assignment from an online source, paper mill, another student, or other source and submitting it, wholly or in part, as one's own work